featurevisor/featurevisor/docs/groups.md

 That's what "mutually exclusive" means here.
 They will never overlap.

-You can take advantage of groups in Featurevisor to achieve this.
+You can take advantage of groups in Featurevisor to achieve this exclusions list.

 ## Create a group